h-okay/quill/README.md

 ### Introduction

-Quill allows yout to engage in conversations with a Language Model (LLM) customized with the content of the uploaded PDF files.
+Quill allows you to engage in conversations with a Language Model (LLM) customized with the content of the uploaded PDF files.

 ### Getting Started